9.6 Payers, Case Management, and Transition Coordination

 | Product access | Identify equivalent function when brands differ | Protects continuity without brand fixation |

-Applied WCC scenario guidance: a patient with a diabetic foot wound is ready for discharge but lacks transportation, has limited supplies, and needs offloading.
-The best administrative answer involves case management, social work, home health or clinic follow-up as appropriate, supply coordination, patient or caregiver teaching, and clear documentation.
-It is not enough to write continue wound care and hope the plan works.
+A patient with a diabetic foot wound is ready for discharge but lacks transportation, has limited supplies, and needs offloading.
+The strong answer engages case management, social work, and home health or clinic follow-up, coordinates supplies, teaches the patient or caregiver, and documents clearly.
+"Continue wound care" and hope is not a plan.

-A patient is discharged with a wound plan that requires supplies the home supplier does not cover.
+A patient is discharged with a wound plan requiring supplies the home payer will not cover.
 What is the best WCC action?

-Which handoff detail most supports wound care continuity?
+Which handoff detail most supports wound care continuity across settings?

 What is the exam trap in transition coordination questions?